owl-lisp/owl/doc/manual.md

 actors were eventually removed, because in single threaded operation they ended up being effectively equivalent with lambda-defined functions.

-Owl takes a step back towards the actor model by allowing concurrect execution of functions and passing messages between them.
+Owl takes a step back towards the actor model by allowing concurrent execution of functions and passing messages between them.
 The operation is mainly modeled after Erlang.